apache/druid/docs/catalog/index.md

 user?
 What data type should each column have?

 Historically, developers encoded these decisions into Druid ingestion specs.
-With MSQ, that information is encoded into SQL statements.
+With the multi-stage query extension (MSQ), that information is encoded into SQL statements.
 To control changes, the specs or SQL statements are versioned in Git, subject to reviews when changes occur.